โ† Back to Home

 What's the difference between the free and paid calculator?

-The free Quick Check gives you a rough estimate based on simple math.
+The free Risk Assessment Check gives you a rough estimate based on simple math.
 The paid Full Calculator uses your exact ZIP code to look up the Second Lowest Cost Silver Plan (SLCSP) and runs the complete IRS iterative calculation to give you precise numbers.
+The Audit-Ready Report adds the CPA-required iteration-by-iteration audit log.

 Why can't I use the Healthcare.gov calculator?